-The attached Site Plan demonstrates that the proposed vehicle operation areas are free of obstructions and meet the above dimensional requirements (see Exhibit 4).
+The attached Site Plan and Accessory Structures Plan demonstrate that the proposed vehicle operation areas are free of obstructions and meet the above dimensional requirements (see Exhibit 4).

-- (B) For solid waste service areas having receptacles of two cubic yards or less, the vehicle operation area may be located: - Perpendicular to the permanent location of the receptacle or the enclosure opening (see Figure 800-8); - (ii) Parallel to the permanent location of the receptacle or the enclosure opening (see Figure 800-9); or - (iii) In a location where the receptacle can be safely maneuvered manually not more than 45 feet into a position at one end of the vehicle operation area for receptacle servicing.
+- (B) For solid waste service areas having receptacles of two cubic yards or less, the vehicle operation area may be located: - (i) Perpendicular to the permanent location of the receptacle or the enclosure opening (see Figure 800-8); - (ii) Parallel to the permanent location of the receptacle or the enclosure opening (see Figure 800-9); or

+(iii) In a location where the receptacle can be safely maneuvered manually not more than 45 feet into a position at one end of the vehicle operation area for receptacle servicing.